Hour of Power Relay for Sarcoma Research

 - 2013 - Hour of Power Flyer (pdf)

-- Watch the new "Hour of Power" video at TedMullinFund.org.
+- Watch the "Hour of Power" video at TedMullinFund.org.

 What: "Hour of Power" Relay in honor of Carleton College swimmer Ted Mullin, who passed away in the fall of 2006 from sarcoma, a rare soft-tissue cancer.
 Funds raised through this event support research at the University of Chicago into the causes and treatment of sarcoma in young people.
 When the event began in 2006, 15 teams joined together to raise team spirit, sarcoma awareness and $11,000.
-In 2012, the number of participating teams exploded to 171 and in 2012, these 8,300 athletes raised and all-time high if $80,000 for the Fund.
+In 2012, participation exploded to 171 teams and 8,300 athletes, who combined to raise an all-time high of $83,000 for the Fund.
 In its first seven years the Hour of Power has raised over $410,000.

 When: Tuesday, Nov.
 12, 2013, 5 p.m.
 Eastern/4 p.m.
 Central or 5 p.m.
 Mountain/4 p.m.
 Pacific (or on a date or time convenient to your program)